lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the quiet_hn directory.<br/><br/>
 ![quiet_hn1](readme_images/quiet_hn1.png)

 - Run the main.go file in the main folder to start running the web application.
 (By default, the application creates variables in memory for caching that will be refreshed every ten seconds.
-You can use the r flag to change this number)<br/><br/>
+You can use the r flag to change the time for caching refreshment)<br/><br/>
 ![quiet_hn2](readme_images/quiet_hn2.png)

 - Let's visit our running web application on a browser.
 (The application returns the top 30 stories from the API if the user visits its root path with no additional parameter.
-You can set the n query parameter to specify the number of stories shown)<br/><br/>
+You can set the n query parameter to specify the number of stories returned)<br/><br/>
 ![quiet_hn3](readme_images/quiet_hn3.png)<br/><br/>
 ![quiet_hn4](readme_images/quiet_hn4.png)